skopylov58/groovy-decompiler/README.md

 # Run decompiler
 `./gradlew run`

-By default decompiler run at port 8440
+Decompiler runs at port 8440 by default